DBraeschke/my-cv/content/articles/_index.md

 ---
 title: Publications
 cms_exclude: true

+subtitle: Disclaimer
-disclaimer: Some of following articles are written by me for www.carlmarie.de/magazin/.
-They're only published on this side as work samples and will be marked as such.
+Some of the following articles where first published on https://www.carlmarie.de/magazin/.<br>
+They're only partially published on this side as work samples and will be marked as such.

 # View.
 view: article-grid